liao-lei/test_rep/readme.txt

 Git is a distributed verison control system.
-Git is free software distributed under the GPL.
+Git is free a software distributed under the GPL.
 Git has amutable index called stage.
 Git tracks changes of files.